Plant DetailShow Menu

 Flower Description:

-Flowers are white or blue-purple with the upper part hood- or helmit-like.
-They have 1-in. deep purple or purplish blue flowers clustered at the end of stems; five sepals; upper sepal forms a rounded hood, concealing part of two claw-like petals.
+Flowers are blue-purple with the upper part hooded- or helmet-like.
+They have 1-in. deep purple or purplish blue flowers clustered at the end of stems that consist of five sepals and 2 petals.
+The upper sepal forms a rounded hood, concealing part of two claw-like petals.
 Flowers bloom from August to October.

 • Leaves: